 If you are looking to get back in the workforce or feel now is the time to switch jobs, it is important to polish up your interviewing skills in order to put yourself in the best position possible to attain what job you want.

-When going on your interview, your appearance and means of communication with your interviewer are just as important if not more so as what resides on your resume.
+When going on your interview, your appearance and means of communication with your interviewer are just as important if not more so as to what resides on your resume.

-It is important for those interviewing for a position to focus in on their non-verbal means of communication so they don’t slip up.
+It is important for those interviewing for a position to focus on their non-verbal means of communication so they don’t slip up.
 Remember, your non-verbal communications can actually kill or deliver the results you want.

 Be Prepared and Focused:

 When you first meet and greet your interviewer, do you make good eye contact and deliver a firm handshake?
 If not, you could lose points right off the bat, leaving you to have to play catch up over the course of the interview.

 Some other missteps that can doom an interview include not smiling, appearing unusually nervous, demonstrating bad posture, bad wardrobe or grooming, and being animated when asked simple questions.
 Oh, this seems like a no-brainer, but don’t be late to your interview; you’d be amazed what message a little tardiness (non-emergency) can mean to an employer before you even sit down for a one-on-one chat.

 A good way to avoid many if not all of these mistakes is by doing a practice interview the night before in front of family, friends, and/or a mirror.
 While you don’t want to come across as too rehearsed, a little practice never hurt anyone.
 This also holds true with getting to your interview on time.
 It never hurts to do a practice run so you know the exact location of the interview and about how long it will take to get there.